Varun-Ajith/gestures-tracking-mouse/README.md

-# Hand Tracking Mouse
+# Gesture Tracking Mouse

-This Python script utilizes computer vision techniques and the MediaPipe library to create a virtual mouse control system using hand gestures captured through a webcam.
+This Python scripts utilizes computer vision techniques and the MediaPipe library to create a virtual mouse control system using hand gestures and eye movement captured through a webcam.

 ## Overview

-This script allows you to control your computer's mouse cursor using hand gestures captured from the webcam.
-By tracking the position of your thumb and index finger, it enables actions like clicking, moving the cursor, and dragging objects on the screen.
+This script allows me to control your computer's mouse cursor using hand gestures and eye movement captured from the webcam.
+Incase of hand tracking, tracking the position of my thumb and index finger, it enables actions like clicking, moving the cursor, and dragging objects on the screen.
+Incase of eye tracking, tracking the position of right eye to enable actions like moving cursor and left eye to click.

 ## Dependencies